What is revenue? Definition, formula and how to track it

 What is revenue recognition?

-Revenue recognition determines when to record revenue in your accounting records – typically when you earn it, not when you receive payment.
+Revenue recognition determines when to record revenue in your accounting records.
+You typically record revenue when you earn it, not when you receive payment.

-This ensures accurate financial reporting for each period.
+This approach ensures accurate financial reporting for each period.

 Revenue is generally recognised according to International Financial Reporting Standards (IFRS).
-In New Zealand, this is governed by NZ IFRS 15, which is effective for reporting periods from 1 January 2023.
+The interpretation of these rules involves areas of complexity, with nine Agenda Decisions clarified by the IFRS Interpretations Committee.
+In New Zealand, this is governed by NZ IFRS 15, effective for reporting periods from 1 January 2023.

-Some small businesses, like sole traders, may use cash accounting, where revenue is recorded when payment is received, not when it is earned.
-New Zealand’s Inland Revenue (IRD) provides specific guidance on income timing for professional services.
+Some small businesses, like sole traders, may use cash accounting.
+This means revenue is recorded when payment is received, not when earned.
+New Zealand's Inland Revenue (IRD) provides specific guidance on income timing for professional services to help you make provisional tax payments accurately and on time, such as the May 7 deadline for those with a March balance date.

 Why tracking revenue is important for your small business

-Revenue tracking reveals how much money flows into your business before expenses, enabling smarter financial decisions.
+Tracking revenue reveals how much money flows into your business before expenses.
+This visibility enables smarter financial decisions.

 Key benefits include:

-- Trend identification: Spot patterns in sales performance
+- spotting trends: identify patterns in sales performance over time

-- Strategic planning: Make informed decisions about growth and investments
+- planning strategically: make informed decisions about growth and investments

-- Performance measurement: Track progress toward financial goals
+- measuring performance: track progress toward financial goals

 Drive business growth